sanazgit/FER/README.md

 ## License & Attribution

 * Face detection by **RetinaFace** (see its license).
-* Trained FER classifier: your checkpoint(s) and training code.

 * This inference pipeline includes concepts commonly used in FER research (alignment, calibration, smoothing).
-Adapt thresholds and priors to your data.
+Adapt thresholds and priors to RAF data.

 ---